Security is not a feature. It's the architecture.

 No Yield Chasing

-Our 50% LTV ratio means every loan is 200% overcollateralised.
-We could offer higher LTVs and charge more - but that increases risk for everyone.
+Conservative loan-to-value sits at the heart of the design: every loan is heavily overcollateralised.
+We could run looser and earn more - but that increases risk for everyone.
 We've chosen to be conservative because we intend to be here for decades, not just cycles.

-What went wrong - and why it can't happen here
+What went wrong - and how Reserve is designed differently

 Between 2022 and 2023, several major crypto lending platforms collapsed: Celsius, BlockFi, Voyager, and others.
 In every case, the failures shared common traits: rehypothecation of client assets, unsecured lending, corporate leverage, and commingled funds.
-Reserve was designed specifically to avoid every one of these failure modes.
-Our architecture makes these risks structurally impossible, not just policy-prohibited.
+Reserve was designed specifically to avoid each of these failure modes: segregated custody, no rehypothecation, no corporate leverage, no pooled deposits, so they cannot arise in the ordinary course of our model.

 Transparency by default